 Kilimanjaro has six starting gates, three points via which you can access the summit and two descent routes.
 Hence there are many tour routes, each with different scenery and varying degrees of exertion required.

 The Marangu and Rongai routes are wildly tipped as the “easiest” trails, and the Machame route is particularly renowned for its stunning scenery.
 Routes from Umbwe, Lemosho and Shira offer more challenging options.
 However, it is the duration of a climb that is as important as the ease of the route.

 On climbs to the summit it is advisable to join a trek of at least 6 days in order to acclimatise your body to the increasing altitude as you pass through five different climatic zones.
 Gamewatchers treks have been carefully devised at around this duration to give you the best chance of success.
 Longer durations can be arranged for those that would prefer a slower pace.

 We can help you sift through the options to tailor a climb to your exact requirements accounting for your levels of fitness and budget.

-An 8 day tour (6 day trek) taking a more off-the-beaten-track route starting on the Eastern side of Mount Kilimanjaro – a relatively dry area with a short forest zone .The route skirts the base of Mawenzi, ascends via Gilman's Point to Uhuru Peak and descends via the Marangu route trail.Find Out More
+An 8 day tour (with 6 day trek) taking a more off-the-beaten-track route starting on the Eastern side of Mount Kilimanjaro – a relatively dry area with a short forest zone .The route skirts the base of Mawenzi, ascends via Gilman's Point to Uhuru Peak and descends via the Marangu route trail.Find Out More

-This 9 day tour (7 day trek) ascends Kilimanjaro via forested slopes, then through heathland, on to the edge of the remnants of the Shira Volcano and skirts Kibo passing some spectacular natural features such as giant steps and glacial valleys.
+This 9 day tour (with 7 day trek) ascends Kilimanjaro via forested slopes, then through heathland, on to the edge of the remnants of the Shira Volcano and skirts Kibo passing some spectacular natural features such as giant steps and glacial valleys.
 The final ascent to Uhuru Peak is from Barafu camp via Stella Point.
 The descent is via the Mweka route.Find Out More